Walabot-Projects/Walabot-MeetingRoom/README.md

 ## How it works

-### 1. We connect a Walabot to a RPi and install both on the door header
+### 1. Connect a Walabot to a RPi and install both on the door header

 ### 2. Run the server
  * Go to the repo folder